 On September 30, 2021, the Company refinanced its 2019 SVB Loan.
 In connection with the refinancing, the Company entered into an amended and restated loan and security agreement (the "2021 SVB Loan," together with the 2022 SVB Loan Amendment (defined below), the "SVB Loan") with SVB.
 The 2021 SVB Loan provided for term loans in an aggregate principal amount of up to \$35.5 million to be delivered in three tranches.
 The tranches consisted of: (i) a term loan advance to the Company in an aggregate principal amount of \$10.5 million on the loan closing date (the "First Tranche"); (ii) an additional term loan advance available to the Company through September 30, 2022 in an aggregate principal amount of \$15.0 million (the "Second Tranche"); and (iii) subject to SVB's approval, a right of the Company to request that SVB make an additional term loan advance in an aggregate principal amount of \$10.0 million.
 The proceeds from the First Tranche were used to repay in full the then-existing indebtedness under the 2019 SVB Loan.
 The SVB Loan matures on September 1, 2026 and bears interest at an annual rate equal to the greater of (i) 0.75% plus the prime rate as reported in The Wall Street Journal and (ii) 4.00%.
-As of June 30, 2023, the SVB Loan bears interest at an annual rate of 9.00%.
-The SVB Loan has an initial interest-only period of 36 months, or until September 2024, from which point we are required to make interest and principal payments through the maturity date.
+As of March 31, 2024, the SVB Loan bears interest at an annual rate of 9.25%.
+The SVB Loan has an initial interest-only period of 36 months, or until September 2024, from which point the Company is required to make interest and principal payments through the maturity date.
 In addition, a final payment (the "Final Payment Fee") equal to the original principal amount of each advance multiplied by 4.00% will be due on the maturity date.
 The Final Payment Fee is recorded in other noncurrent liabilities on the balance sheet.
-As of June 30, 2023, the SVB Loan is recorded as noncurrent.